shreevidyaj/Documentation/Processes/Core/Core.rst

 --------------------------------------------------------------------------------------------------------------
 Sample description of the process/high level overview...  such as:

-The process describes a sequence of activities performed to develop/manage software code.
+The Coding, Integration, and Build process describes a sequence of activities performed to develop/manage software code.

 `Process Summary <./CodingIntBuild/CodingIntBuild_ProcessSummary.html>`_